 They should meet these three criteria before you even think about hanging out again.

-First, a quick refresher: COVID-19 passes from person to person mainly through respiratory droplets—so when someone coughs, sneezes, talks, or even sings in close range to someone else, the other person risks being infected with the virus from those droplets.
-From there, if a person becomes infected with coronavirus, they can expect to develop symptoms within 11-1/2 days, although the incubation period ranges from 3 to 14 days.
-Depending on the severity of the illness, it can take at least two weeks to fully recover (for a mild case), or more than six weeks to fully recover for more serious cases that may require hospitalization.
+First, a quick refresher: COVID-19 passes from person to person mainly through respiratory droplets and airborne particles—so when someone coughs, sneezes, talks, or even sings in close range to someone else, the other person risks being infected with the virus.
+From there, an infected person may or may not develop symptoms.
+Many people with coronavirus can expect to develop symptoms within 11-1/2 days, although the incubation period ranges from 3 to 14 days.
+Depending on the severity of the illness, it can take at a week or two to recover from mild illness, or more than six weeks for more serious cases that may require hospitalization.
 The long-term effects of the disease may linger for weeks or months.

 According to the Centers for Disease Control and Prevention, knowing when it's safe to be around someone who recently had COVID-19 depends a lot on symptoms—particularly the absence of them.
 While every situation is different—and the CDC recognizes this—the agency says it's safe for those who have had COVID-19 to be around others when they can meet all three criteria: